Alma Eko, Productos Ecológicos libres de Plásticos. Alma Eko

 How to clean hard water stains from the toilet?

-To remove these unsightly stains we use the same mixture that we use with the taps, we spray it on the toilet bowl every time it is cleaned to keep those stains at bay.
+To remove these unsightly stains, we use the same mixture we use on faucets.
+We spray it on the toilet bowl every time we clean it to keep those stains at bay.

 Disinfection of household surfaces